ZacharyKeatings/DataDock/README.md

 A lightweight, self-hosted PHP web application that allows registered users to upload, manage, and share files securely.
 Includes an admin dashboard for site management, user control, and file purging functionality.

+> ⭐ **If you found this project useful, please consider [starring the repository](https://github.com/ZacharyKeatings/DataDock)** — it helps others discover the project and keeps development going!

 ---

 ## ✨ Features